Msyoka/Portfolio-Landing/README.md

-# {Portfolio Landing Page}
+# Portfolio Landing Page

 ## Description
-{This a website to showcase my work as a web developer and showcase my portfolio.
-It also gives a brief description about me, my skills and my interests.}
+This a website to showcase my work as a web developer and showcase my portfolio.
+It also gives a brief description about me, my skills and my interests.

 ## Setup/Installation Requirements
 * git clone